keatura/my-ordinary-vault-md/Andefaelt/People/NPC's/Hearsay NPC's/Aiwin.md

 ## Backstory
+- Created by Kadis to keep Hearsay in check, as Kadis was unaware of what the goals of creating Hearsay was.
+Aiwin was born in Iyamari specifically to avoid being taken by the Church but it was unavoidable.
-- born in Iyamari
+- born in Iyamari.
 - Aasimar of Kadis
-- taken away from his family at a young age by a group of Templars,
+- taken away from his family at a young age by a group of Templars, assimilated into the Asyrian Church.
--
+- Was immediately put into training as a Paladin, but soon proved to be inadequate due to a

 ## Personality
-- good posture
+- in his 20's, same age as Hearsay.
+- Good posture, carries himself very elegantly (at least tries to with the limp now).
-- big wide brimmed hat and a grin
+- big wide brimmed hat and a smug grin.
 - is Actually Just Better Than You
 - bright silver pearlescent skin with black marbling
 - has a scarred leg and a permanent limp.
-Was given to him by Hearsay and he currently keeps it as a committment to his faith to do better in the future (though maybe in the future its a )
+Was given to him by Hearsay and he currently keeps it as a committment to his faith to do better in the future (though maybe in the future its a commitment to remembering what the Church took from him)

 aasimar, kensei monk

 Medium Humanoid
 AC: 17 (Unarmored Defense)
 HP: 63 (8d8+14)
-Speed: 25ft Fly: 60ft
+Speed: 25ft Fly: 50ft
 **STR: 13(+1), DEX: 19(+4), CON: 14(+2), INT: 12(+1), WIS: 17(+3), CHA: 11(0)**
 Saving Throws: [Dexterity] +7, [Wisdom] +5
 Skills: [Stealth] +7, [Perception] +6, [Acrobatics] +7, [Insight] +6, [Intimidation] +6,